CapPow/bcAudit/README.md

 -My build commands are added for convenience, the paths will need to be updated for your environment.

--The existing single exe build has the collection's regex code hardcoded into it.
+-The existing stand alone exe build has Multiple Tennessee Collection's expected barcodes hardcoded as Regex patterns.

 -Presumes .CR2 and .JPG files are being generated from the camera.